canopas/canopas_unity/README.md

 ### Run locally
 > **Note**: This project uses firebase realtime and firestore database and firebase authentication💥

-> For project setup instructions, please refer to the Wiki section
+ For project setup instructions, please refer to the Wiki section

 ## What's next?

+- [ ] Show Upcoming Events(Birthdays and Work Anniversaries)
--
+- [ ] Implement Notification
+- [ ]  Add Custom Events in to the Calendar

 ## Support 🤝